connectedway/OpenFiles/LINUX.md

 With a remote URL, a username, and password are required for NTLM authentication.
-For Kerberos authentication, using our policy for determining whether we are performing Kerberos authentication or not, the username, password and domain should be blank.
+For Kerberos authentication, using our policy for determining whether we are performing Kerberos authentication or not, the username and password should be blank.
 For example:

 ```
 $ smbcp //server/share/subdirectory/picture.jpg ./picture.jpg
 ```

-This will direct the Open Files SMB stack to authenticate with the active ticket for default domain.
+This will direct the Open Files SMB stack to authenticate with the active ticket for default domain using the default credential cache.
 Note that the server must be a domain name from the domain name system and NOT an IP address.

 If you are running the CI tests such as test_fs_smb, you will want an entry in the /etc/openfiles.xml file such as: